 John Brehm (The Poetry of Impermanence, Mindfulness, and Joy)

-Introducing Fesenjan (pronounced FESEN-joon)- a classic Persian dish made with chicken, ground walnuts and pomegranate -earthy, tangy and deep, Fesejan is soulful and oh so satisfying.
+This Fesenjan recipe (pronounced FESEN-joon) is a classic Persian dish made with chicken, ground walnuts, and pomegranate -earthy, tangy, and deep; Fesenjan is soulful and oh so satisfying.

 The flavorful sauce is sumptuous and rich from the ground walnuts, with a pleasant tanginess from the pomegranate molasses.
 The warming spices of turmeric, cinnamon and nutmeg add a whisper of the exotic, transporting you away to far-off places.
 And if you get the balance just right, Fesenjan is downright swoon-worthy!

-This version can be made deliciously vegan with chickpeas!
-Or use chicken and chickpeas, if you prefer, as we have done here.
+Chef’s Tip: Our version can be easily be made vegan with chickpeas!
+Or use a combo of chicken and chickpeas, if you prefer, as we have done here.

 How to make Fesenjan | Video